D-Robotics/rdk_doc_en/docs/linux_development/environment_build.md

 **DESKTOP_PACKAGE_LIST**: Software packages needed to support a graphical desktop environment.

-The officially maintained `samplefs_desktop` filesystem by Horizon includes all configurations from these package lists.
+The officially maintained `samplefs_desktop` filesystem by D-Robotics includes all configurations from these package lists.
 Users can customize this by adding or removing packages according to their specific requirements, maintaining the original format or structure.